-15-Problem 3-7 for staggered bolts-tension members
+15- Solved problem 3-7 for staggered bolts-tension members

-Last Updated on April 29, 2024 by Maged kamel
+Last Updated on February 14, 2026 by Maged kamel

-Problem 3-7 for staggered bolts-tension members.
+Solved problem 3-7 for staggered bolt-tension members.

 Brief description of problem 3-7 for staggered bolts.

-We will review the solved problem 3-7 for staggered bolts-tension members.
+We will review the solved problem 3-7 for staggered bolt-tension members.
 This problem is quoted from Prof. Segui’s handbook.
 The main aim is to investigate the different failure routes of failures and the corresponding net areas.

 Prof. Segui has taken into consideration the actual force acting on each net area and adjusted the estimated net area, as we will see in the next calculations